Confederation period: Calling the Philadelphia Convention

 In 1785, Washington hosted the Mount Vernon Conference, which established an agreement between Maryland and Virginia regarding several commercial issues.
 Encouraged by this example of interstate cooperation, Madison convinced the Virginia assembly to host another conference, the Annapolis Convention, with the goal of promoting interstate trade.
 Only five state delegations attended the convention, but the delegates that did attend largely agreed on the need to reform the federal government.
 The delegates called for a second convention to take place in 1787 in Philadelphia to consider constitutional reform.
 In the months after the Annapolis Convention, reformers took steps to ensure better turnout at the next convention.
-They secured the blessing of Congress to consider constitutional reform and made sure to invite Washington, the most prominent national leader.
-The nationalist call for a constitutional convention was bolstered by the outbreak of Shays' Rebellion, which convinced many of the need for a national government powerful enough to help suppress uprisings.
+They secured the blessing of Congress to consider constitutional reform and made sure to invite Washington, the most prominent American leader.
+The federalist call for a constitutional convention was bolstered by the outbreak of Shays' Rebellion, which convinced many of the need for a federal government powerful enough to help suppress uprisings.

-Though there was not a widespread feeling in the population that the Articles of Confederation needed major reform, the leaders of each state recognized the problems posed by the weak national government.
+Though there was not a widespread feeling in the population that the Articles of Confederation needed major reform, the leaders of each state recognized the problems posed by the weak central government.
 When the Philadelphia Convention opened in May 1787, every state but Rhode Island sent a delegation.
 Three quarters of the delegates had served in Congress, and all recognized the difficulty, and importance, of amending the Articles.
-Though each delegate feared the loss of their own state's power, there was wide agreement among the delegates that the United States required a stronger federal government capable of effectively managing foreign relations and ensuring national security.
-Many also hoped to establish a uniform currency and national copyright and immigration laws.
-With the attendance of powerful and respected leaders like Washington and Franklin, who helped provide some measure of legitimacy to the convocation, the delegates agreed to pursue sweeping changes to the national government.
+Though each delegate feared the loss of their own state's power, there was wide agreement among the delegates that the United States required a more effective federal government capable of effectively managing foreign relations and ensuring security.
+Many also hoped to establish a uniform currency and common copyright and immigration laws.
+With the attendance of powerful and respected leaders like Washington and Franklin, who helped provide some measure of legitimacy to the convocation, the delegates agreed to pursue sweeping changes to the central government.